 Inadmissibility defines the reasons why individuals are not allowed to enter Canada.
 Inadmissibility reasons range from health risks to criminality.

 There are several options available to overcome certain inadmissibilities:

 There are 3 types of removal orders:

-Departure Order: It means one has to exit the country within 30 days.
-If they fail to comply with the order, then they will require an Authorization to Return to Canada (ARC).
+Departure Order: This means the individual has to exit the country within 30 days.
+If they fail to comply with the order, they will require an Authorization to Return to Canada (ARC).

-Exclusion Order: It means that they can not return to Canada for 1 year without obtaining an ARC.
-If they have been issued an exclusion order due to misrepresentation, then they can not return without an ARC for 2 years.
+Exclusion Order: This means that they can not return to Canada for 1 year without obtaining an ARC.
+If they have been issued an exclusion order due to misrepresentation, they can not return without an ARC for 2 years.

 Deportation Order: It means that they will be asked to leave the country immediately and will always require an ARC to return in the future.

 Applying for an ARC involves writing a detailed explanation of why they weren’t able to comply with the conditions of their removal order.

 Failure to comply with the immigration rules and regulations is an indication to officers of possible future repeated behavior.